ArKane-6418/Kane-Bot/README.md

 # Kane-Bot
-Personal Discord Bot for trying out new things
+Personal Discord Bot mainly used to try out new things in the API